influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/features/influx_tools.md

 #### `-path <shard_path>`

-Required path of the shard to be compacted.
+Path of the shard to be compacted.
 Only TSM files are compacted; the WAL is not modified.

 #### `[ -verbose ]`